Mohammadpur, Dhaka | editor@sarpo.net

 When to Transplant Avocado Seed to Soil

-The avocado is a popular fruit that is grown in many home gardens.
+Avocado is a popular fruit that is grown in many home gardens.
 The tree can grow to be quite large, so it is important to know when to transplant avocado seed to soil.
-The best time to transplant avocado seed to soil is in the spring.
+The best time to transplant avocado seeds to soil is in the spring.

 This will give the tree plenty of time to grow and establish itself before the hot summer weather arrives.
 It is important to choose a spot in your garden that gets plenty of sunlight and has well-draining soil.
 Avocados are typically started from seed, so you will need to purchase some seeds from your local nursery or online retailer.